-The synthetic free radical generator DPPH is used to test the scavenging power certain antioxidants in DPPH assay.
-When the H+- donating antioxidant reacts with DPPH, it results in a reduction in DPHH to hydrazine, which causes a decrease in the absorbance of the reaction (33).
+The synthetic free radical generator DPPH is used to test the scavenging power of certain antioxidants in DPPH assay.
+When the H+donating antioxidant reacts with DPPH, it results in a reduction in DPHH to hydrazine, which causes a decrease in the absorbance of the reaction (33).
 Additionally, the response causes a changed color from purple to yellow.
-The degree of discolouration and absorbance drop is correlated with the sample's antioxidant activity, concentration, and capacity to donate H+ (34).
+The degree discolouration and absorbance drop is correlated with the sample's antioxidant activity, concentration, and capacity to donate H+ (34).
 Proteins and nucleic acids, two important macromolecules, can be harmed by hydroxyl radicals, which are highly reactive and have a short lifespan when produced by the Haber-Weiss/Fenton process (35).
 Because of their high sensitivity, hydroxyl radicals seriously damage both individual cells and the components that make them up, as well as entire organisms (36).
 Further, by measuring the process by which antioxidants prevent lipid oxidation, DPPH freeradical scavenging is used to evaluate antioxidant activity and, consequently, free-radical scavenging capacity.
 As a result, a moderate DPPH scavenging action of hydrolate could be related to the existence of phenols, as shown in the current work.
-To assess the antioxidant capacities of the hydrolate obtained from the aerial part of O. basilicum in vitro, we used the FRAP assay, and compared it with two other assays.
-The molecualar mechanisam of FRAP assay is performed on electron-transfer processes.
-The reduce on iron(III)-2,4,6-tripyridyl-S-triazine at low pH to a intense blue colored iron (II) tripyridyltriazine complex is the reaction mechanism (37).
-According to the result of the assay sweet basil hydrolate might be consider possessing moderate antioxidant capacities.
-In the β -carotene bleaching assay, the yellow color of β -carotene is lost due to its reactivity with radicals formed in an emulsion when linoleic acid oxidizes.
-Antioxidants are able to slow down the bleaching of β -carotene (38).
-In the current study all tested concentracion of sweer basil hydrolate showed mean inhibition of β -carotene bleaching.
-The obtained results might be considered significant due to the inhibition of lipid peroxidation using the in vitro β -carotene-linoleic acid system mimics in vivo oxidation/protection of valuable biological fatty acids present in cell membranes.
+To assess the antioxidant capacities of the hydrolate obtained from the aerial part of O. basilicum in vitro, we used the FRAP assayand compared it with two other assays.
+The molecular mechanisam of FRAP is performed on electron-transfer assay The reduction of iron(III)-2,4,6processes. tripyridyl-S-triazine at low pH to an intense blue colored iron (II) tripyridyltriazine complex is the reaction mechanism (37).
+According to the result of the assay sweet basil hydrolate might be possessing moderate antioxidant capacities.
+In the $\beta$ -carotene bleaching assay, the yellow color of $\beta$ -carotene is lost due to its reactivity with radicals formed in an emulsion when linoleic acid oxidizes.
+Antioxidants are able to slow down the bleaching of $\beta$ -carotene (24).
+In the current study, all tested concentracions of sweer basil hydrolate showed mean inhibition of $\beta$ -carotene bleaching.
+The obtained results might be considered significant due to the inhibition of lipid peroxidation using the in vitro $\beta$ -carotenelinoleic acid system mimics in vivo oxidation/protection of valuable biological fatty acids present in cell membranes.